terra non firma

 monday media - tues edition

 it seems like just yesterday that my monday media was a tues edition bc of a three day weekend.
-I would mourn the end of summer but that seems superfluous in a city like los angeles. it just means fewer bugs and more comfortable nights. anyway, a few news items of interest:
+I would mourn the end of summer but that seems superfluous in a city like los angeles. it just means fewer bugs and more comfortable nights. anyway, a few news items of interest:- refugees from katrina have begun to arrive in LA - about 42 families in this area. another 300 people are expected to arrive in SF shortly and 80 arrived recently in san diego.

 Monday, September 05, 2005